Creation in Isolation Project

 Social Media: Creative Challenges & Sharing News

-On Twitter, we have been sharing creative challenges – quick and easy things you can do from home that spark creativity.
-We are also sharing news about upcoming seminars, images and videos from our participants Creation in Isolation activities, and other acta news.
+On Twitter, we have been sharing creative challenges, news about upcoming events, seminars and projects, as well as images and videos from our participants Creation in Isolation activities.

 We’ve also been featured on the Creativity and Wellbeing Week website, showcasing organisations across the UK that are supporting others in these challenging times.